sonic-net/sonic-mgmt/docs/sai_validation/sai_validation_design.md

 - Each access to database runs a SSH shell command.
 - Output from CLI must be parsed.
 - Not intuitive to implement features that require waiting on key/value changes.
-- Slower performance when used for polling keyspace changes
+- Slower performance

+### Approaches to redesign

+The following sections illustrates and evaluates different design strategies for implementing SAI validation.

 ### Enhance current library